Boulder Opal Oval Cabochon Australian Boulder nr.15 media thumbnails

 • Organic wire wrapping: the irregular oval shape allows for wire compositions that follow and reinforce the natural contour of the piece.

-The earthy tones of the ironstone matrix combine particularly well with antique or oxidized silver.
+The earthy tones of the ironstone matrix combine particularly well with aged or oxidized silver.
 With polished silver, the contrast between the rock and the metal creates an interesting play of textures.

 History and Origin of Australian Boulder Opal

 Queensland (Australia) is the producing region for boulder opal.
-The ironstone nodules containing opal formed in specific sedimentary horizons of the Queensland artesian basin between 60 and 100 million years ago.
-Silica precipitated into cracks and cavities in the ferruginous sandstone, creating opal veinlets that over time developed the phenomenon of play of color.
-Each nodule is unique: its shape, size, position of the opal vein, and play of color are unrepeatable, making each cabochon a collector's item.
+The ironstone nodules containing opal formed in specific sedimentary horizons of the Queensland artesian basin, between 60 and 100 million years ago.

-• Avoid ultrasonics: vibrations can propagate through the matrix and generate microfractures at the opal-ironstone interface.
+• Avoid ultrasonic cleaners: vibrations can propagate through the matrix and generate micro-fractures at the opal-ironstone interface.

 • Avoid steam: intense humidity can alter the opal's structure and temporarily darken the matrix.